"Love means loving the unlovable - or it is no virtue at all."

 ORDER AMPHISBAENIA

 They might be distantly related to teiids (tegus, whiptails, ameivas, etc.).
-Their generic name comes from the Greek, "that which walks in two directions", for their capacity to move equally forward and backward both inside their subterranean burrows as well as above ground.
+The order's name comes from the Greek, "that which walks in two directions", for their capacity to move equally forward and backward both inside their subterranean burrows as well as above ground.
 The name also makes allusion to the fact that it is quite difficult at first glance to tell which end of the animal is which, since the stubby tail resembles the head.
+The name also makes poetic reference to the mythical Amphisbaena, a snake-like moster with a head at both ends.

 At first glance, the head and tail of an amphisbaenid look alike.

-First photograph: Virgin Island's amphisbaena, Amphisbaena fenestrata.
+First photograph: Virgin Island's wormlizard, Amphisbaena fenestrata.
 Crown Mountain, central Saint Thomas, United States Virgin Islands.

-Second photograph: Puerto Rican xeric amphisbaena, Amphisbaena xera.
+Second photograph: Puerto Rican xeric wormlizard, Amphisbaena xera.
 Guanica State Forest, south-western Puerto Rico.

-A Virgin Islands amphisbaena, Amphisbaena fenestrata, uses its head as a shovel in order to burrow underground.
+A Virgin Islands wormlizard, Amphisbaena fenestrata, uses its head as a shovel in order to burrow underground.

 Crown Mountain, central Saint Thomas, United States Virgin Islands.

-All West Indian members of this order belong to the family Amphisbaenidae.
-The group is present in South America, southern North America, Africa, Europe, and in the West Indies they are found in the Greater Antillean island banks, except for Jamaica's.
-Two genera are present in this region.
-Cadea (two species) is found only in Cuba, while Amphisbaena is present in the Cuban (three species), Hispaniolan (seven species), and Puerto Rican (five species) island banks.
-It is probable that more species await discovery.
+This group is present in Africa, South America, and in the West Indies they are found in the Greater Antillean island banks, except for Jamaica's.
+Only the genus Amphisbaena is present in this region.
+Cuba has three species, Hispaniolan has seven, and Puerto Rico is inhabited by five species.
+It is probable that more await discovery.

-Hispaniolan dwarf amphisbaena, Amphisbaena manni.
+Hispaniolan dwarf wormlizard, Amphisbaena manni.
 Bani, south-western Dominican Republic Hispaniola.

 (Photographs courtesy of Mr. Miguel Angel Landestoy).

-Puerto Rican xeric amphisbaena, Amphisbaena xera.
+Puerto Rican xeric wormlizard, Amphisbaena xera.
 Guanica State Forest, south-western Puerto Rico.

 This species is limited in its distribution to the dry, south-western region of the island.

-Virgin Islands' amphisbaenas, Amphisbaena fenestrata.
+Virgin Islands' wormlizard, Amphisbaena fenestrata.
 Crown Mountain, central Saint Thomas, United States Virgin Islands.

 This species is one of the very few vertebrates endemic to this group of small islands, easternmost part of the Puerto Rican bank.